rweigel/phys685/hw.md

 ## 2--D Spherical Boundary Value Problem

 In 2.7 of Jackson 3rd edition, he solves for the potential outside of a sphere with hemispheres held at $\pm V$ using a Green function.
-In example 3.7 of Griffiths 4th edition, he describes how to solve for the potential outside of a sphere with a potential of $V(\theta)$ on its surface.
+In example 3.7 of Griffiths 4th edition (example 3.6 in 3rd edition), he describes how to solve for the potential outside of a sphere with a potential of $V(\theta)$ on its surface.
 As a result, Jackson's example is related to Griffiths' example.

 Study these two examples and be prepared to answer questions (such as how they are related) about them in class.